lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ## Nessus

-Using namp above, I was able to see that the host was vulernable to CVE-2017-0143.
+Using Nmap above, I was able to see that the host was vulnerable to CVE-2017-0143.
 Knowing this, I wanted to further confirm and used tenable to run a scan against the host and see what it could find.
-Tenable was able to find 2 critical vulenrabilities and 1 high:
+Tenable was able to find 2 critical vulernabilities and 1 high:

 ![Pasted image 20240430125818](https://github.com/lm3nitro/Projects/assets/55665256/d8eb4157-fced-4087-a586-b6e431edcc02)

-Lookign further into the vulnerability using tenable, this matches what we found above wiht nmap:
+Looking further into the vulnerability using tenable, this matches what we found above with Nmap:

 ![Pasted image 20240430125946](https://github.com/lm3nitro/Projects/assets/55665256/4d24cee6-82ae-4b9f-98d0-1ce40afaf672)